 Hire Business Intelligence Engineer

 Over the years, the extended hand of technology has affected almost every aspect of human existence.
 Key among them is the manufacturing industry where technology has threatened to disrupt the workforce demographics.
 It’s estimated that a good number of workers in the industry will be replaced by machines and robots in the next decade.
 Interestingly enough, one thing remained constant: the business intelligence developer.
 This constant demand has largely been fueled by the increasing demand for Business Intelligence process of collecting data for purposes of making informed business decisions.
-In this article, we are going to explain the roles and responsibilities of a Business Intelligence Programmer, and how to hire a good BI team.
+In this article, we are going to explain all about the business intelligence engineering, roles and responsibilities of a Business Intelligence Programmer, and how to hire a good BI team.

 Business Intelligence (BI) refers to technology-driven practices used for collecting, integrating, analyzing, and presenting business information.
 Alternatively, they can be defined as data-oriented Decision Support Systems that business executives use to reach a better decision.
 BI is occasionally used with query tools, business reports, briefing books, and even executive information systems.